Pwnies/net/README.md

   mac [<mac>]:
     Change the MAC address of the interface specified by --iface.
-If no address is given, one is chosen at random.
+If no address is given, one is chosen at random. vpn <name> [stop]:
+    Connect to, or disconnect from, VPN. show [<connection>]:
+    Show configuration options.
+If no connection is specified, all are show.
   help:
     You're reading it.